mtlong29/MySite/_posts/notes/2017-09-05-using-jquery-plugins.md

 ## Animsition (.. or The Animated Transition jQuery Plugin)

-<a class="fancyLink" href="http://git.blivesta.com/animsition/" target="_blank">Animisition</a> is a simple and easy jQuery plugin for CSS animated page transitions.
+<a href="http://git.blivesta.com/animsition/">Animisition</a> is a simple and easy jQuery plugin for CSS animated page transitions.
 It contains many different styles such as flip in, flip out, zoom, rotate, fade, etc.

 The process of getting this up and running is extremely simple.
 See below: